A Community Transforming Its Energy Systems—And Its Future

 1. Remediation & Clean-Up

-The two diesel contamination sites in Northlands in most urgent need of clean-up are near the Petit Casmir Memorial School and a cluster of buildings by the lake (the “Lakeside Cluster”), which includes the Head Start Building.
-Clean-up of these two sites (using in-situ injection) began this past summer (2017) and will be completed no later than 2020.
+The two diesel contamination sites in Northlands that were in most urgent need of clean-up are near the Petit Casmir Memorial School and a cluster of buildings by the lake (the “Lakeside Cluster”), which includes the Head Start Building.
+Clean-up of these two sites (using in-situ injection) began in the summer of 2017 and was completed by 2020.

 2. A Biomass District Heating System

-In 2018, a dual-boiler 1.5 MW biomass system will be installed, integrated with a new underground district energy loop.
+In 2018, a dual-boiler 1.5 MW biomass system was installed, integrated with a new underground district energy loop.

-The 50/50 water/glycol mixture in the loop will provide the primary heat to the school (with the school’s existing diesel heating system remaining as back-up).
-It will also provide back-up heat to the buildings that are going to be heated by the geothermal system in the Lakeside Cluster, as well as heating the domestic hot water for the school and for the buildings in the Lakeside Cluster.
+The 50/50 water/glycol mixture in the loop provides the primary heat to the school.
+It also provides back-up heat to the buildings that are heated by the geothermal system in the Lakeside Cluster, as well as heating the domestic hot water for the school and for the buildings in the Lakeside Cluster.

 3. A Logging Operation and Log Yard